arianbessonart/pg-dev/README.md

 * The name of the function can not be longer than 64 characters

 ### TODO
-* Connect to a database in order to synchronize functions with fs.
+* Connect to a database in order to synchronize functions with file system
+* Improve file parser (need Regex expert)
+* Add more features gifs
+* Add spec/travis-ci